Our Homelessness Crisis

 The problem continues to grow because more people are slipping into homelessness than ever before – the result of growing income inequality, gentrification and displacement, rising housing costs, an extreme housing shortage, and a lack of sufficient safety net services to adequately care for the most vulnerable in our community.

-For every homeless family or individual we connect to housing, between two and three more are experiencing homelessness for the very first time.
+For every two homeless individuals we connect to housing, three more are experiencing homelessness for the very first time.

 Our inability to solve our homelessness crisis carries an extremely high financial cost as well.
 A 2015 study, Home Not Found: The Cost of Homelessness in Silicon Valley, found that our community spent more than $520 million/year in public safety, health care, criminal justice and other public services attributed to homelessness – while also noting the most persistently homeless individuals could be housed at a much lower cost.